billyethman/relativelysecurewallet/README.md

 Line 2 should be where your encrypted wallet will live (e.g ~/Dropbox/mywallet.json.enc) and line 3 to where you want to decrypt you wallet to (e.g ~/Desktop/wallet.dec).
 A good idea would be to make this somewhere easily accessible so you can load MEW and throw the json at it.

+Ok, we're nearly there.
+From here you can `chmod +x getwallet.sh` and then run `./getwallet.sh` at your whim.
+For extra points, stick the script somewhere and set up an alias to use it.

 #### Hey, sounds simple enough..